Trends in Architectural Metalwork

 The Architect’s Experience at METALCON

-Architects and design professionals are invited to attend The Architect’s Experience at METALCON, produced by PSMJ Resources, Inc., in partnership with AEC Daily.
+Architects and design professionals are invited to attend The Design District at METALCON, produced by PSMJ Resources, Inc., in partnership with AEC Daily.
 Deemed a “show-within-a-show,” it illustrates how metal can help solve the toughest architectural, structural, environmental, and building performance challenges.
 Deepen your knowledge of architectural metalwork by learning directly from some of the top metal construction manufacturers and industry experts including Sherwin-Williams, PPG, Drexel Metals, Helix Metalforming and more.

 By attending METALCON, you will have the opportunity to view the latest metal products available for the building envelope, as well as for interior use, learn how metal components can add to a building’s sustainability and resiliency, understand how metal components incorporated into a building can help to improve a building’s energy efficiency for new construction and retrofit projects and so much more.